DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-02-01-capping-funded-spaces.md

 ---
-  title: Capping the number of funded courses
+  title: Autumn 2024 – Capping the number of funded places
   description: Designing processes to monitor and cap the number of funded scholarship places paid per recruitment cycle.
   date: 2024-02-01
   related: